awprice/whatboxWiki/go.md

 Go or Golang is an open source programming language created at Google.
-It is a compiled, statically typed language in the style of Algol and C, with garbage collection, limited structural typing, memory safety features and CSP-style concurrent programming features
+It is a compiled, statically typed language in the style of Algol and C, with garbage collection, limited structural typing, memory safety features and CSP-style concurrent programming features.

-This guide will cover how to install and configure Go, as well as how to test it with a small and simple "Hello Word" program.
+This guide will cover how to install and configure Go, as well as how to test it with a small and simple "Hello world!" program.

 # Installation